Radio from around the World by Kyle G. Brown

 Substance Abuse on Canada’s Oil Rigs

 A veritable army of young men have come from across the country to work on Alberta’s oil rigs.
 With the long hours and heavy work comes good money – and a variety of ways to spend it.
 But in an industry with heavy machinery and little oversight, the risk of injury and death goes up with every sleepless night and drug consumed.
-My report from Grande Prairie, Alberta aired on CBC Radio in 2007.
+This report from Grande Prairie, Alberta aired on CBC Radio in 2007.

 ERASING HISTORY or DEMOCRATIZING PLACE NAMES?